So, fuel getting into engine oil is bad, because it lowers the lubricating qualities of the oil.

-As a result, Fuel getting into engine oil will reduce oil viscosity causing the oil to thin out to a dangerous level.
+Furthermore, reducing the engine oil viscosity, causing the oil to thin out to a dangerous level.

-Consequently, The oil films formed are weakened and less capable of withstanding high engine loads.
+In addition, the oil films formed, are weakened and less capable of, withstanding high engine loads.

-Furthermore, as the lubricant is being used up and replaced by fuel; the concentration of additives decrease.
-So, Fuel is also diluting the engine oil additives that you need like rust inhibitors; detergents and dispersants.
-Detergents help remove sludge that can build up in the engine over a length of time; while the dispersants will keep the dirt from coming together.
+Furthermore, as the lubricant is being used up and replaced by fuel, the concentration of oil additives decrease.
+As a result, fuel is also diluting the engine oil additives, like rust inhibitors, detergents and dispersants.
+Detergents help remove sludge, that can build up in the engine over a length of time.
+While, the dispersants, will keep the dirt from coming together.
 And, control of carbon deposits.

-For instance, Knowing The, Cause; Effect And The Fix May Be All You Need To Save Your Engine.
+So, Knowing The Cause, Effect, And The Fix, May Be All You Need, To Save Your Engine

 |Excessive acceleration.||Excess inflow of fuel.||Worn injectors.|

-So, The problem of fuel passing through to the crankcase seems to have reduced in recent years.
-Furthermore, This seems to indicate that current fuel injection systems have improved.
+So, the problem of fuel getting into engine oil, causing fuel wash, seems to have reduced in recent years.
+As a result, this seems to indicate that, current fuel injection systems have improved.

-Proper maintenance is the most important part of owning a car.
-Above all, To keep running smoothly, your car highly relies on oil, lube, and oil filters.
-In addition, Oil helps in lubricating, cooling, and cleaning the internal engine components.
-With time, engine oil becomes contaminated.
+Above all, proper maintenance, is the most important part of owning a car.
+Therefore, to keep it running smoothly, your car highly relies on engine oil, lube, and oil filters.
+Furthermore, oil helps in lubricating, cooling, and cleaning the internal engine components.
+Because, with time, engine oil, becomes contaminated.

-Also, Keep your eyes open for early signs of engine problems:
+Always, keep your eyes open for, early signs of engine problems:

-Finally, Metal-on-metal contact is the enemy of your engine; and clean oil is the cure.
+Finally, metal-on-metal contact, is the enemy of your engine and that’s why, clean engine oil is the cure.